 Relatable Movies For People With Social Anxiety

 Social anxiety is one of the most concerning mental health disorders that shouldn’t be ignored.
 It is a serious disorder that has become a highly discussed condition these days.
-Social anxiety along with the COVID-19 pandemic has seen an increase.
-While the media has been working non-stop to spread awareness about them; Hollywood, it turns out, has been highlighting social anxiety for nearly a decade.
+While the media has been working non-stop to spread awareness about social anxiety and its challenges; Hollywood, it turns out, has been highlighting social anxiety for nearly a decade.

 Social anxiety is not introversion or shyness, it is more than that.
 This disorder causes people to fear social interactions with others.
 It makes people feel uncomfortable, uneasy, and distressed – all the time.
 This fear refuses to go away and continuously makes the lives of people with it difficult.

 There are many treatment options available to help people with social anxiety.
 Some people choose to seek professional help while some try to help themselves by bringing changes in their lifestyles.

 Knowing you aren’t alone can help you feel comfort and support.
 Filmmakers have not been shy when it comes to highlighting social anxiety in films as a real and serious disorder.
 However, social anxiety is difficult to depict on-screen as the symptoms of the disorders categorized under the umbrella of social anxiety are few and far in between.